 That means we need to take 25% of the $2.44 billion figure now to see how many borrowers could have had qualifying loans in an eligible job an income-driven option (the only one back then was ICR).

 That figure is now $610 million.

-However, how many people actually were continuously employed for those 10 years, used no forbearance or deferment, took no time off in between jobs, and shrugged off all the misinformation coming from their loan servicers?
-Would you guess one third of that amount?
-I would say that’s far too high, but let’s go with it.
+How many people were continuously employed for those 10 years, used no forbearance or deferment, took no time off in between jobs and shrugged off all the misinformation coming from their loan servicers?
+Would you guess one-third of that amount?
+I’d say that’s far too high, but let’s go with it.
 Now we have a potential eligible pool of $203 million.

 How many borrowers in that cohort:

 - Realize they qualify?

 - Can track down signatures they need proving their 10 years of qualifying employment?

 - Will be applying later in the year?

 It’s hard to know for sure, but maybe $50 million worth?
 The government has already approved $30 million, and FedLoan has approved hundreds more, pending the forgiveness disbursement.
 Out of the potentially eligible pool of loans, it seems that almost 25% or more are being forgiven as we speak.
 That’s not a 1% approval rate.

 The pool of eligible PSLF borrowers in the late 2020s will be huge